 Girona is located in Northern Catalonia.
 Not too far from the border of France.
 It’s only an hour and a half drive from Barcelona and from Girona, an hour drive to the coast of Costa Brava.

 The Catalan city is rich in history, dating back to over 2,00 years.
-It’s a beautiful mix influence of Gothic, Renaissance and Romanesque style architecture that will have your swooning throughout your stay.
+It’s a beautiful mix influence of Gothic, Renaissance, and Romanesque style architecture that will have you swooning throughout your stay.

 Fun fact: Did you know that the Catalan language is a mix of Spanish and French?